 Easy Graham Cracker Oven Toffee (5 ingredients)

 The taste of homemade toffee without the work is in this Graham Cracker Toffee recipe.
-It makes in the oven and gives so much crispy, chocolaty, nutty, buttery toffee taste!
+It's made in the oven and gives such a crispy, chocolaty, nutty, buttery toffee taste!

 A mound of nut topped toffee in different shapes and sizes on a white plate.